The Note (film)

 The Note is a 2007 American-Canadian made-for-television drama film directed by Douglas Barr and starring Genie Francis and Ted McGinley.
 The film aired on Hallmark Channel on December 8, 2007.
-It is based on the novel by Angela Hunt and was filmed on location in Hamilton, Ontario.
+It is based on the novel of the same name by Angela Hunt and was filmed on location in Hamilton, Ontario.

 Plot summary

 Newspaper columnist Peyton MacGruder (Genie Francis) finds a note addressed simply to 'T', washed up on shore.
 It appears to be from the victim of a recent plane crash, and carries a message of hope and forgiveness from a father to his child.
 MacGruder's readership is down on her column (called "Heart Healer"), and the paper is going to dump it unless she starts to write from the heart.
 Inspired, MacGruder decides to find the intended recipient of the note, all the while logging her journey through her article.
 As the mystery unfolds, the note affects each person she contacts significantly.